stugrul/offer-service/README.md

 API allows merchants to advertise, retrieve, update and delete offers

-Below is a Offer object which some of the endpoints consumes
+Below is an Offer object which some of the endpoints consume

 {
   "id": 1,